 After insulin levels are low during intermittent fasting for an extended period, you will burn more fat with the same calorie intake.

-As long as you don’t cheat or have reached goal weight, the standard daily calorie requirement will be sufficient to lose weight during intermittent fasting.
+As long as you don’t cheat or have reached your goal weight, the standard daily calorie requirement will be sufficient to lose weight during intermittent fasting.
 For a woman, this is about 1,900 kcal.

 According to studies, people who eat fewer meals also consume fewer calories during the day, so you are more likely to fall short of your daily requirement (Stubbs et al. 200110).